 Unfortunately last week the temperature here in Baltimore hit below the 10 degrees Fahrenheit mark (it was 1 degree(s?), if you want to get into specifics), so not too much good produce is available to us at the moment.
 Tap roots survived the big freeze so I am learning to fall in love with parsnips again and that’s how this parsnip sorghum risotto was born.
 The jalapeno I used was generously provided by one of the plants on my windowsill!
 The sorghum was purchased a few months ago from Barry Farm (when I needed a new pack of barley malt powder for the bagels I was making), and is finally making its way into the rotation.

 I know sorghum flour crops up in gluten-free baking – but have you ever tried cooking it whole as a grain before?
-This was my first time and I liked it a lot, but making a sorghum risotto required sage-like amounts of patience, as it took more than 3 hours to cook through.
-When I make this again, I will soak it overnight first, or par-cook it in the pressure cooker before starting the risotto, or maybe both.
-Sorghum’s got a nutty taste and chewy texture similar to barley (but minus the gluten), and more importantly it’s packed with nutrition.
+This was my first time and I liked it a lot, but making a sorghum risotto required sage-like amounts of patience, as it took more than 3 hours to cook through the first time.
+I’ve now learned the lesson to soak sorghum overnight first, or par-cook it before starting the risotto, or even both.
+Timing aside, sorghum’s got a nutty taste and chewy texture similar to barley (but minus the gluten), and more importantly it’s packed with nutrition.

-I’ve got about 1/2 of the package of dried sorghum left so I do welcome your suggestions for other ways to prepare it.
+I’ve got about 1 cup of dried sorghum left so I do welcome your suggestions for other ways to prepare it.
 My philosophy on grains is that risotto is always delicious if I’m not sure what else to do but I’ve never found a grain before that took so dang long to cook.
 So next time I’d like to try something a little bit faster!

-- Big handful of toasted walnuts (or other nut of choice)
+- 3 tbsp toasted walnuts (or other nut of choice)